salcedoe/MtMdocs/docs/volumeProcessing/loadingMedicalDatasets.md

             WindowWidths: []
 ```

-As you can see, the dimensions of the intensity volume is `465×276×390` and is a signed integer 16-bit.
+As you can see, the dimensions of the intensity volume are `465×276×390` and is a signed integer 16-bit.
 This means there can be negative values in the volume to accommodate the Hounsfield units found in CT datasets.

 Slicer segmentation files end with the `.seg.nrrd` extension.
 We can also load Slicer Segmentation Volumes as medicalVolumes: